 - Assure Software Plan: Costs $149 for software maintenance, virus removal, PC tune-ups, and personal training

-- Premium Support Software: You get one-on-one support session with Tech Support personnel and the support costs $99 for a year
+- Premium Support Software: You get one-on-one support sessions with Tech Support personnel, and the support costs $99 for a year

 - Virus Removal: This too costs $99 for a year and is limited to malware protection and malware removal

 Coming to Hardware paid support for Windows 10, Microsoft gives you the following options:

-- Microsoft Complete Extended Service Plan for Laptops: It is the same as the above but is applicable to any type of laptop.
-For $129, you get accident coverage and unlimited support for software
+- Microsoft Complete Extended Service Plan for Laptops: It is the same as the above but applies to any laptop.
+For $129, you get accident coverage and unlimited software support.

-- Microsoft Complete Extended Service for Xbox: Again, accident coverage and unlimited software support – costs $69
+- Microsoft Complete Extended Service for Xbox: Again, accident coverage and unlimited software support – cost $69

-Though the paid support is more of an insurance cover with unlimited support for software, the best method is to visit the Redmond store to get your issues fixed.
+Though the paid support is more of an insurance cover with unlimited software support, the best method is to visit the Redmond store to get your issues fixed.
 If you do not have time to visit a store physically, phone and chat support is best.
-And going by my own experience, I can say that Microsoft Support has improved and you can get to talk to Support easily within minutes of dialing or clicking on chat mode.
+And going by my own experience, I can say that Microsoft Support has improved, and you can talk to Support easily within minutes of dialing or clicking on chat mode.

 Check out the Microsoft Store web page to know more about the support for Windows 10 options.
 This post shows additional options on how to get help in Windows 10.